iurjscsi1101500/Singularity/README.md

 ### Reverse Shell via ICMP Trigger

-Singularity includes a hidden reverse shell activated by a magic ICMP packet sent from the attacker's machine.
+NOTE: However its possible to hide/use IPv6, it not tested, so its generally not recommended to use IPv6 Singularity includes a hidden reverse shell activated by a magic ICMP packet sent from the attacker's machine.

 1. Configure Target for Reverse Shell